dbeniamin/1-100_PythonCode_Challenge/README.md

 **10.07.2024 -> day 55_1 - Auditorium Exercise** - Auditorium Exercise from the course tracker.
 - Createing the logging_decorator() function.

+**11.07.2024 -> day 55_2 - Higher Lower - URL** - Higher Lower game app made with Flask server services.
+- Works based on URL guessing.
+- Renders various GIFs based on the guess of the user.

 ### Contributing: